+10 June, as promised in the Draft Communique on 28 February.
 Whereas after only two days it appeared as if the whole process would founder on the question of how they were to be chaired, it was served at the eleventh hour.
 I must say that we have been served brilliantly and selflessly by Senator Mitchell, General de Chastelain and Mr Holkeri.
-It is also important to note that rules of procedure were agreed within 6 weeks - and this was after the sevents of Drumcree.
-The rules of procedure to be applied to the rules, after all, provide the comprehensive operative framework for the talks - a significant achievement in itself.
+It is also important to note that rules of procedure were agreed within 6 weeks - and this was after the events of Drumcree.
+The rules of procedure to be applied to the Talks in 1991 and 1992 took several months to develop.
+These new rules, after all, provide the comprehensive operative framework for the talks - a significant achievement in itself.